PSE is now A Siemens Business within the Process Automation Business Unit of the Siemens Digital Industries division.

-What better fit than with Siemens, leaders in industrial digitalisation?
-PSE technology strongly complements the Siemens process industries portfolio, and strengthens Siemens' position as a leading provider of digitalisation technologies to the chemicals, petrochemicals, pharmaceuticals and food sectors.
+What better fit than with Siemens, leaders in industrial digitalization?
+PSE technology strongly complements the Siemens process industries portfolio, and strengthens Siemens’ position as a leading provider of digitalization technologies to the chemicals, petrochemicals, pharmaceuticals and food sectors.

 Costas Pantelides, Managing Director of PSE, says: “We are delighted to become part of the Siemens organisation.
 Our technology and know-how are highly complementary to Siemens’ products, and our combined portfolio will build on Siemens’ already strong position in digitalization to deliver unprecedented benefits to customers.”